August Bebel: Unification and Anti-Socialist Laws

 The common struggle against the new German Empire brought the Lassalleans (ADAV) and the Eisenachers (SDAP) closer together.
-In May 1875, the two parties merged at a unity congress in Gotha to form the Socialist Workers' Party of Germany (SAPD, later SPD).
+In May 1875, the two parties merged at a unity congress in Gotha to form the Socialist Workers' Party of Germany (SAPD).
 Bebel played a key role in the unification, prioritizing the creation of a single, unified working-class party over doctrinal purity.
-The resulting Gotha Program was a compromise that incorporated Lassallean concepts such as state-aided cooperatives and the "iron law of wages," which drew a sharp critique from Marx and Engels.
+The resulting Gotha Program was a compromise that incorporated Lassallean concepts such as state-aided cooperatives and the "iron law of wages", which drew a sharp critique from Marx and Engels.
 Bebel, who had tried but failed to prevent the inclusion of the "iron law", was privately annoyed by the harshness of the critique but remained confident in his ability to steer the new party in a Marxist direction.

 In 1878, two failed assassination attempts on Kaiser Wilhelm I by individuals with tenuous connections to socialism provided Chancellor Otto von Bismarck with a pretext to suppress the growing movement.
-Despite the SPD's disavowal of the acts, Bismarck pushed the Anti-Socialist Law through the Reichstag in October 1878.
+Despite the SAPD's disavowal of the acts, Bismarck pushed the Anti-Socialist Law through the Reichstag in October 1878.
 The law banned all socialist organizations, meetings, and publications, forcing the party into illegality for the next twelve years.
 Party newspapers were suppressed, trade unions dissolved, and hundreds of activists arrested or expelled from their hometowns.

-During this "heroic era," Bebel emerged as the undisputed leader of the outlawed party.
+During this "heroic era", Bebel emerged as the undisputed leader of the outlawed party.
 He assumed the duties of party treasurer and became the central organizer of the clandestine movement, maintaining contact with comrades throughout Germany and soliciting funds.
 The party's leadership was formally transferred to its Reichstag delegation, which remained a legal entity.
 Bebel used his parliamentary immunity to agitate against the government and maintain the party's public presence.
 He was instrumental in establishing the party's illegal newspaper, Der Sozialdemokrat, which was smuggled into Germany from Zurich and served as the movement's organizational and ideological center.
 At the secret party congress at Wyden, Switzerland, in 1880, Bebel successfully led the move to expel the anarchist faction led by Johann Most and Wilhelm Hasselmann, thereby preserving the party's commitment to a political, rather than terrorist, strategy.
 He formed a major political relationship with Paul Singer, who replaced Liebknecht as Bebel's "right-hand man" in the party leadership from the late 1880s until Singer's death in 1911.